 Your half hour of local film news, conversations with film makers and explorations into how they bring their ideas to life on screen.
 Showreel promises an exciting package of film information that will set your ears buzzing.

-Swing music with a mix of old and new, as well as a touch of Latin American.
+Swing and Jazz music with a mix of old and new, as well as a touch of Latin American.
 Different guests every week including both music buffs and performers.
 Occasional live concerts.

 Local, national and international interviews with activists on human rights, civil liberties and animal welfare issues.
 The show has been on air since the late 1980s.